-I. Purpose: This policy establishes how Capital Development Projects are advanced from the planning study phase through development and implementation.
-It also establishes the process by which the Local Advisory Council and the Board of Trustees approve Capital Project Development Plans as required in the Utah Public Transit District Act.
+I. Purpose: This policy establishes how Capital Development projects are advanced from the planning study phase through development and implementation.
+It also establishes the process by which the Local Advisory Council and the Board of Trustees approve Capital Development projects.

 - A. "Capital Development Project" means a project that creates new assets that: - 1.
-Expand transit service through construction of new or extended rail lines or bus rapid transit systems, including associated acquisition of new revenue service vehicles ("Transit Corridor Project"); or - 2.
-Involve the construction of new or replacement transit-related facilities that include structures (e.g. maintenance facilities, pedestrian bridges, parking structures, stations, etc.) or other major infrastructure components (e.g. intermodal centers, bus hubs, etc.) ("Transit Facilities Project"); and - 3.
+Expand transit service through construction of new or extended rail lines or bus rapid transit systems (including associated acquisition of new revenue service vehicles) ("Transit Corridor Project"); or - 2.
+Involve the construction of new or replacement transit-related facilities that include structures (e.g. maintenance facilities, pedestrian bridges, parking structures, stations, etc.) or other major infrastructure components (intermodal centers, bus hubs, etc) ("Transit Facilities Project"); and - 3.
 Are not transit-oriented development projects. - 4.
-For purposes of this policy, Capital Development Projects do not apply to ongoing maintenance, state of good repair, safety and security, or information technology projects, unless those projects fit into the definition of Capital Development Projects. - B. "Capital Project Development Plan" means a plan for a Transit Corridor Project that includes the following information: project overview, purpose and needs, ridership and benefits, initial cost estimates, and funding potential.
+For purposes of this policy, Capital Development Projects do not apply to ongoing maintenance, state of good repair, safety and security, or information technology projects, unless those projects fit into the definition of Capital Development Projects. - B. "Capital Project Plan" means a plan for a Transit Corridor Project that includes the following information: project overview, purpose and needs, ridership and benefits, initial cost estimates, and funding potential.

-- A. Transit Corridor Projects The planning, construction, and approval of the Authority's Transit Corridor Projects will proceed as described below and on Exhibit A. - 1.
-Systems Planning - During the systems planning process, the Authority considers the long-range regional transportation plans developed by the Metropolitan Planning Organizations (MPOs), local master plans and transportation plans, community needs, and community support for potential capital projects.
+- A. The planning, construction, and approval of the Authority's Transit Corridor Projects will proceed as described below and on Exhibit A. - 1.
+Systems Planning. - a.
+During the systems planning process, the Authority considers the long-range regional transportation plans developed by the Metropolitan Planning Organizations (MPOs), local master plans and transportation plans, community needs, and community support for potential capital projects.
 This visioning effort leads to the identification of specific projects to be studied further.